MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-D-Pricing-Payment/section-510.300.md

 (ii) One-third of the hospital's own historical episode payments and two-thirds of the regional historical episode payments for performance year 3.

-(iii) Regional historical episode payments for performance years 4 and 5.
+(iii) Regional historical episode payments for performance year 4 and each of performance year subsets 5.1 and 5.2.

 (3) *Exception for low-volume hospitals.* Quality-adjusted target prices for participant hospitals with fewer than 20 CJR episodes in total across the 3 historical years of data used to calculate the quality-adjusted target price are based on 100 percent regional historical episode payments.